diegoclair/go_boilerplate/README.md

 Go Boilerplate/Template for API projects

 ## Description ✈️
-Here I tried to create an golang boilerplate with experiences that I got with doing some projects using Go.
+I tried to create a golang boilerplate with experiences that I got doing some projects using Go.
-I tried to use concepts from DDD, Clean Arch and some design patterns.
+I used concepts from DDD, Clean Arch and some design patterns.

 The code are with all layers tested.
 Feel free to help me improve the project/structure.

 ## ▶️ Start application 💻